-Concentration/Diversification of Business.
+Concentration of Risk/Lack of Diversification of Business.
 A significant portion of revenue derived from one source or a large presence in a certain market could present concentration risk.
 The loss of a relationship without replacement would meaningfully reduce its revenue and would require expenses to be spread over the remaining volume of business.
 With a large presence in a certain market, changes in the jurisdictional, regulatory, or economic environment could impact results.